China Initiative: Allegations of racial bias

 According to advocacy groups, the prosecutions contributed to worsening US-China tensions and "a 71% rise in incidents of violence against Asian Americans from 2019 to 2020."
-Asian American advocacy groups described the China Initiative as a new chapter in Asian American history stretching back to Chinese Exclusion Act, the internment of Japanese Americans, and the failed prosecution of Wen Ho Lee in the 1990s.
+Asian American advocacy groups described the China Initiative as a new chapter in Asian American history stretching back to the Chinese Exclusion Act, the internment of Japanese Americans, and the failed prosecution of Wen Ho Lee in the 1990s.
 The Committee of 100, a Chinese American advocacy group, characterized the term "non-traditional actors" used to describe researchers with links to China as a way to label Asian Americans as perpetual foreigners.
 The Committee published a report in September 2021 analyzing 190 economic espionage cases since 1996, which showed that defendants with Asian names faced double the likelihood of false accusations and harsher punishments if convicted.
 The report showed that over 50% of Chinese scientists and over 50% of Chinese American scientists have become increasingly fearful of working in the United States.
 An investigation by MIT Technology Review found that 90% of the individuals caught up in the China Initiative by December 2021 were of Chinese descent.

 A poll by the Committee of 100 and the University of Arizona in summer 2021 found that four out of ten scientists of Chinese descent had recently considered leaving the U.S. out of fear of government surveillance.
-According to data gathered by Princeton University, Harvard University and the Massachusetts Institute of Technology, the number of U.S.-trained scientists of Chinese descent who dropped their U.S. based affiliation for a Chinese one increased by 22 percent over the previous year to more than 1,400 in 2021, coinciding with the COVID-19 pandemic as well as the China Initiative.
+According to data gathered by Princeton University, Harvard University and the Massachusetts Institute of Technology, the number of U.S.-trained scientists of Chinese descent who dropped their U.S.-based affiliation for a Chinese one increased by 22 percent over the previous year to more than 1,400 in 2021, coinciding with the COVID-19 pandemic as well as the China Initiative.
 One Chinese mechanical-engineering professor from a top American university said he left for Hong Kong after more than two decades in the U.S. due to aging parents, the tense political environment in America, and his Chineseness putting other collaborating scientists at risk of scrutiny.
 Fields Medal winner Shing-Tung Yau, one of the highest profile departees, left for Tsinghua University in April 2022.
 Although he did not respond to a request for comment, he compared the academic environment in the U.S. to the Soviet Union in a speech to Harvard freshmen in September 2021.
 According to OECD data, China surpassed the US in net inflow of scientific authors in 2021, which OECD attributed to returning Chinese scientists.
 According to an online survey conducted between December 2021 and March 2022 by the Asian American Scholar Forum (AASF), based on a sample size of 1,229 Chinese American faculty members, 61% had intentions to relocate to another country, 35% felt unwelcome as a researcher in the US, 42% felt fearful of conducting research in the US, and 72% did not feel safe as a researcher in the US.